8 cm Flz.-Rakete Oerlikon: Overview

-From the rocket exists also a "Manipulier" (training / inert)version, they have no explosives and no rocket propellant, however, are identical to the real projectile in the shape, aerodynamic and weight.
+There is also a "Manipulier" (training / inert) version of the rocket, containing no explosives and no rocket propellant, but identical to the real projectile in shape, aerodynamic and weight.

-It was used on the de Havilland Venom and Hawker Hunter fighters.
+The rocket was used on the de Havilland Venom and Hawker Hunter fighters.
 The use in the FFA P-16 was planned, but it was only used for trials and testing of the P-16 prototypes because these aircraft never went into serial production.

 For the projectiles, there were three different weapons carrier / Pylons: